-Annual Energy Cost: Calculated based on an assumed natural gas price of $0.74/therm, which is the average price at federal facilities.
+Annual Energy Cost: Calculated based on an assumed natural gas price of $0.61/therm, which is the average price at federal facilities.

-Lifetime Energy Cost: Future natural gas price trends and a 3% discount rate are from the Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis - 2018: Annual Supplement to NIST Handbook 135 and NBS Special Publication 709 (NISTIR 85-3273-33).
+Lifetime Energy Cost: Future natural gas price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2020: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-35).

 Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the ENERGY STAR model or best available model.